-User benefits have been assessed qualitatively based on the distribution of population per income group.
+In line with the personal affordability assessment, user benefits have been assessed qualitatively based on the distribution of population per income group.
 Income quintile 1 has no presence across the assessment area and therefore will receive no benefits/disbenefits from the scheme, as such these have been appraised as neutral.
 The other four quintiles receive net benefits overall as the scheme is expected to instigate some mode shift from car to cycling and walking, as more people choose to walk or cycle rather than drive.
 The distribution of benefits is indicative only and is solely proportional to the overall distribution of population.
 It demonstrates the distribution of benefits for the scheme to be assessed as Slight Beneficial.
 A slight beneficial assessment is expected in the absence of a monetary value for overall user benefits.
 This should be considered a conservative approach and is based on a hypothetical distribution of user benefits.